jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 ## Web Interface Overview

-The web interface is organized into three tabs:
+The web interface is organized into four tabs:

 ### 1. Create List